Mintbase/Grants-Program/applications/canyon_network.md

 ## Additional Information :heavy_plus_sign:

-The earlier successful W3F grant name is `Canyon Network`, which is mainly about the early research problems on the decentralized storage network and can be considered the starting point of works afterward.
+The earlier successful Mintbase grant name is `Canyon Network`, which is mainly about the early research problems on the decentralized storage network and can be considered the starting point of works afterward.